Abnormal Pap Smear

 An abnormal Pap smear can be concerning, although abnormal results do not always indicate cancer (or any other serious condition).
-Sometimes, cells become abnormal for no particular reason and eventually return to normal on their own.
+Sometimes, cells become abnormal and eventually return to normal on their own.
 Other times, abnormal cells are the result of a bacterial infection, HPV infection or yeast infection.
 Only in a small number of cases are abnormal Pap smears indicative of cervical cancer.

 If no abnormal cells are present, a Pap smear will come back as “normal.”
 The presence of abnormal cells can lead to any of the following results: